mhmmtucan/itucsdb15/docs/user/index.rst

 ^^^^^^

-After generating quote user can rate a quote if the given keyword is related with the generated quote or they can give rating becuase they like the quote.
+After generating quote user can rate a quote if the given keyword is related with the generated quote or they can give rating because they like the quote.
 These rating data will be used later in order to determine whether generated quote is good or not.